colin20g/Nested-abstract-syntax-based-lambda-calculus/README.md

 In a .v file: include the line "Require Import NasLC.naslc_library." at the beginning of your file.

-With coqtop (in a linux terminal): From the folder where the library has been build, launch coqtop with the command "coqtop -Q .
-NasLC -l naslc_library.v".
+With coqtop (in a linux terminal): From the folder where the library has been build, launch coqtop with the command

+<< coqtop -Q .
+NasLC -l naslc_library.v" >>

 Alternatively, you may launch coqtop first, then from here enter the commands:

 <<

 Add LoadPath "./" as NasLC.

-Require Import NasLC.naslc_library. >>
+Require Import NasLC.naslc_library.

+>>